kennethk-1201/omni_project/README.md

 # URL Shortener

-The URL Shortener is a full-stack containerised application that converts a provided URL into a shorter URL.
+The URL Shortener is a simple full-stack containerised application that converts a provided URL into a shorter URL.
+Any data that is saved (ie remembering of shortened URLs and how to redirect the user to the original URL) persists across service restarts.
+The entire stack comprises of React, Django and PostgreSQL.

 ## Usage